safari97/Project/README.md

     names(MeanStd) <- gsub('-std\\(\\)','Std',names(MeanStd))
     names(MeanStd) <- gsub('-','_',names(MeanStd))

-### Calculate the average of each feature for each activity and each subject.
+### Calculate the Average of Each Feature for Each Activity and Each Subject.
 The function aggregate() worked perfectly for this case.
 To avoid the excessively long line, a list was created that contains the Subject column and the Activity column:

     bylist = list(Subject = MeanStd$Subject,Activity = MeanStd$Activity)